xrarch/a3x/README.md

-# LIMNstation BIOS
+# XR/STATION Firmware

 Abbreviated frequently as a3x.

-Boot firmware for the LIMNstation architecture, written in limn2600 assembly and dragonfruit.
+Boot firmware for the XR/station architecture, written in xr17032 assembly and dragonfruit.

 Makes heavy internal use of NVRAM variables and a device tree model.